Editor’s Note: The following post comes from the University of Missouri.

 “Outcomes weight increased: As a result of adding graduate indebtedness, the rankings factors that measure outcomes now account for 40% of the ranking, up from 35% last year.
 The outcomes rank displayed on each school’s Rankings section on usnews.com is composed of these ranking factors: graduation and retention rates; graduation rate performance; social mobility; and graduate indebtedness.”

-Here are the historical rankings, the average of each school across eight years, and the increase or decline of each school from 2014 through 2021.
-The universities are listed in order of their average ranking across the years.
+Here are the historical rankings, the average of each school across eight years, and the increase or decline of each school from 2015 through 2022.
+The universities are listed in order of their 2022 rankings.